StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/waitingfordata.md

 ### Deploy AWS Cloudformation stacks

-The StackState AWS Cloudformation stacks are deployed on your AWS account to enable topology monitoring.
-There are two options for StackState monitoring:
+The Rancher Observability AWS Cloudformation stacks are deployed on your AWS account to enable topology monitoring.
+There are two options for Rancher Observability monitoring:

-* [**Full install**](#full-install) - picks up all changes to AWS resources and pushes these to StackState.
+* [**Full install**](#full-install) - picks up all changes to AWS resources and pushes these to Rancher Observability.
 * [**Minimal install**](#minimal-install) - picks up changes at a configured interval only.

 #### Full install